-Occupational extension courses may not be taken more than twice within a five-year period without the student paying the full cost of the course as determined by the college.
-Students may repeat occupational extension courses more than once if the repetitions are required for certification, licensure, or recertification.
+Occupational extension courses may not be taken more than twice within a five-year period without the student paying the full cost of the course as determined by the college. repeat occupational extension courses more than once if the repetitions are required for certification, licensure, or recertification.

 Continuing education course offerings are designed for adult learners.
 In special cases, 16 and 17 year-olds will be considered when (1) there is available space in the class and (2) they obtain the required permissions and signatures on the College’s Minor Permission Form.

 Because of the high cost of books, we only have students purchase textbooks when they are essential.
 Students should bring the book with them to the first class.